hummy123/GiftList/README.md

 ### Stage 3.

-1. Last: Send messages to list owner (displayed on app and sent as email).
-Messages should be connected to a specific item.
+1. Done: Send questions to list owner.
-2. Last: List owner can answer messages.
+2. Done: List owner can answer messages.
-3. Mostly done: Item details screen (need to show questions and answers about items)
+3. Done: Item details screen (need to show questions and answers about items)